SantiagoLombardi/portfolio-bash/Documentation.md

 ## Customization
 LomBash V1.0 is designed to be easily customizable.
 You can modify the code to suit your specific needs and preferences.
 We encourage you to use this code as a starting point for your own unique portfolio concept.
 Feel free to modify and build upon this code to create something truly unique.

-Thank you for choosing LomBash V1.0.
-We hope you find this technical documentation helpful in using and customizing the portfolio.
-If you have any questions or feedback, please feel free to contact us.
+I hope you find this technical documentation helpful in using and customizing the portfolio.